acislab/CENTRA-website/README.md

 For example, the "index.html" is generated from the "index.md" file that contains the yaml front matter and the Jekyll-Bootstrap helper near the top.

-The content is only an image logo (with special sauce to use bootstrap responsive features), a level 2 heading, and a paragraph:
+The content is only an image logo (with some special sauce to use bootstrap responsive features), a level 2 heading, and a paragraph: